Everton Park, Liverpool: History

 During the mid-20th century, the area became notorious for its cramped terraced slums, visible from the River Mersey and unfit for human habitation.
 During the 1950s and 60s, demolition planning for many of the Victorian era streets commenced.
 Gaps in the housing of the area appeared over the following decades as streets and buildings disappeared.
 Following the clearance of the slums, some of housing were replaced by high-rise flats in the 1960s, such as a group of 14-storey three tower blocks nicknamed "the Piggeries".
 Within 18 months, they fell into disrepair and were subsequently demolished in the 1980s.
 The remaining population of the area resettled in areas such as Kirkby, Cantril Farm, and Netherley.

 In August 1967, it was reported that Liverpool City Council were having second thoughts on their £1.25m scheme, despite being warned by council leader William Sefton that "the council would never live down the shame it would bring on the planning of the city".
 By 1978, the majority of clearances of the Victorian streets and housing of the area was completed, and the space which is now occupied by the Rupert Lane Recreation Ground and Whitley Gardens had been completely cleared.
-The urban clearances are said to have greatly reduced the population of Everton (estimated between 100,000-150,000) and have greatly transformed the area from dense slums to an open natural environment, offering views of the docks and the city skyline from its hills.
+The urban clearances are said to have greatly reduced the population of Everton (estimated between 100,000 and 150,000) and have greatly transformed the area from dense slums to an open natural environment, offering views of the docks and the city skyline from its hills.